lbarqueira/lbarqueira.github.io/_posts/2024-01-01-ist-management-site.md

 ![Introduction to Management in Portuguese Language](/assets/images/ist-management-site.png){:height="80%" width="80%"}

-In 2022, I created an [website](https://tourmaline-klepon-15f45d.netlify.app/) (written in 🇵🇹Portuguese) whose purpose is to present an introduction to management, more specifically, on the following topics:
+In 2022, I created a [website](https://tourmaline-klepon-15f45d.netlify.app/) (written in 🇵🇹Portuguese) whose purpose is to present an elementary introduction to management, more specifically, on the following topics:
 - Financial Information;
 - Financial Calculus;
 - Investment Projects.